christophergandrud/cv/cv_web/Gandrud_cv_web.md

 - University of Mannheim: Textual Analysis in the Social Sciences (2014)

-- YoungDNB Seminar on Transparency, Dutch Central Bank (2014)
+- YoungDNB Seminar on Transparency, Bank of the Netherlands (2014)

 - American Political Science Association Annual Conference (2012, 2013, 2014)